Jitender135/Jitender135/README.md

 #### Blockchain Project

-*What it does:* Blockchain implementation demonstrating decentralized transactions, cryptographic hashing, block validation, and chain integrity concepts.
+*What it does:* A blockchain implementation built to understand and demonstrate the core principles of distributed ledger technology, including transaction validation, cryptographic hashing, and chain integrity.

+*Key outcomes:* Secure transaction recording · Tamper-resistant data storage · Blockchain validation mechanisms · Hands-on understanding of decentralized systems

+*How it works:*
+- Blocks are created and linked using SHA-256 cryptographic hashes
+- Transactions are stored and verified before being added to the chain
+- Chain validation ensures data integrity and prevents tampering
+- Demonstrates fundamental blockchain architecture and security concepts

 **Tech Stack**